CSpanias/email-audit/README.md

 # Email-Audit

-A Python-based email security assessment tool designed to make email configuation reviews more efficient.
+A Python-based tool designed to make email configuation reviews more efficient.

 Developed mostly as an educational tool to accompany the [Email Security Explained: SPF, DKIM, DMARC, and MTA-STS](https://mollysec.com/posts/assessing-email-security/) article.
 It analyses common email security mechanisms and provides a structured assessment consisting of:

 ```text
 Raw Record